November 14 and 15, 2015 | Embassy Suites Hotel Phoenix | Scottsdale, ArizonaRegister Now

 Plenary Panel – State of the Science: An Overview

-Share the morning with our opening panel of experts who will provide an overview of the impacts of light pollution to fish and wildlife resources and the emerging lighting technologies to help mitigate these impacts.
+Share the morning with experts who will provide an overview of the impacts of light pollution to fish and wildlife resources and the emerging lighting technologies to help mitigate these impacts.
 Our panelists will set the stage for a series of in-depth discussions to follow throughout the day on mammals, birds, reptiles, amphibians, fish and invertebrates.

 Dr. Travis Longcore – Spatial Sciences Institute, University of Southern California